tophattwaffle/THEM/readme.md

 - Tracking open orders for all shops using Home Assistant

 ## Planned Features
-- Automated quantity "pegging" to reset and items inventory every so often.
+- Automated quantity "pegging" to reset an items inventory every so often.
 - Updating order inventories (Variations) in bulk

 How to get this running: